Frequently Asked Questions (FAQ)

 What’s the benefit of signing up in the first 30 days?

 You will be the first to receive comparative information at the end of the enrollment period.
-If you decide to upgrade to one of our paid plans in the first 30 days, you will receive a waived setup fee and 2 free months of Free subscription.
+If you decide to upgrade to one of our paid plans in the first 30 days, you will receive a waived setup fee and two months of a Free subscription.

 What’s the benefit to my association?